KaroliShp/CatGNN/README.md

 # CatGNN 🐱

 Prototype for a category theory-based GNN library.
-Implementation of [Graph Neural Networks are Dynamic Programmers (Dudzik and Veličković, 2019)](https://arxiv.org/abs/2203.15544) submitted as coursework for *L45: Representation Learning on Graphs and Networks* course at Cambridge.
+Implementation of [Graph Neural Networks are Dynamic Programmers (Dudzik and Veličković, 2022)](https://arxiv.org/abs/2203.15544) submitted as coursework for *L45: Representation Learning on Graphs and Networks* course at Cambridge.

-The goal of CatGNN is to provide a generic GNN template using a new set of primitive operators coming from category theory and abstract algebra.
-The user only needs to provide a specific implementation of the new primitives to implement any GNN.
+The goal of CatGNN is to provide a generic GNN template using a new set of primitives coming from category theory and abstract algebra.
+Similarly to PyTorch Geomtric, user only needs to provide implementations of the new primitives to implement any GNN.

 ## Setup

 CatGNN was developed on `Python 3.9.12`.
-Since it is not an official package yet, you can use conda:
+To test on GPU, simply import the `gpu_tests.ipynb` notebook to Google Colab and follow the instructions.
+To test locally, since it is not an official package yet, you can use `environment.yml` with conda.
+Alternatively:

 ```bash
 $ conda create -n catgnn python=3.9.12